Annual Meeting Information

 Make sure your email address is up to date.
 Update your member profile here.

-2024 Annual Meeting
+2025 Annual Meeting

-The 2024 annual meeting will be held at the Omni Houston, February 21-23.
+The 2025 annual meeting will be held at the Embassy Suites in Denton, February 19-21, 2025.

 Instructions for uploading posters Instructions for uploading presentations

-Omni Hotel Group Rate
+Embassy Suites Hotel Group Rate

-Click here for Omni Hotel Group Rate
+Click here for Embassy Suites Group Rate

-Rate is $122/night plus tax.
+Rate is $110/night plus tax.

-Cut off date is January 22nd 2024.
+Cut off date is January 18, 2025.
+No exceptions.

-Call for Abstracts for the 2024 Annual Meeting of TCTWS
+Call for Abstracts for the 2025 Annual Meeting of TCTWS

 In addition to the Plenary session, the meeting will offer technical paper sessions, and an expanded poster presentation session for students (undergraduate or graduate) and wildlife professionals.
 Best poster presentation by an undergraduate and graduate will be awarded as in previous years.
 Papers/posters presenting the results of wildlife field investigations and analyses as well as topic reviews of interest to wildlife students and professionals in Texas are encouraged.
 Paper (oral) presentations should present results or outcomes and abstracts reporting preliminary or no data should be submitted as a poster.
 Only one poster will be judged per student presenter, though students may present more than 1 poster.